Speiser/ClassicEmu/README.md

 # ClassicEmu
-ClassicEmu is an Open Source Authentication Server for World of Warcraft (1.12.1) written in Python.
+ClassicEmu is an Open Source Server for World of Warcraft (1.12.1) written in Python.
 This is a "proof of concept" project.
 For specifications and other helpful resources check the `/doc` folder.

+## Status
+LoginServer working
+WorldServer WIP

 ## Dependencies
 + Python 3.6